 If you have heard about surgicalists and are wondering how they could be a beneficial service for your hospital, there’s no better time than now to understanding the impact they can have on your hospital program.
-As we approach reopening phases throughout the COVID-19 pandemic, hospitals eager to regain lost revenue, will welcome elective surgical cases back into their ORs.
+As we emerge from the COVID-19 pandemic, hospitals eager to regain lost revenue, will welcome elective surgical cases back into their ORs.
 Focusing on their own practice, community general surgeons will be working through a backlog of elective surgeries, making emergency surgical call coverage even more difficult to manage.
 For many hospitals depending on community surgeons to cover surgical call, this may be a great time to introduce surgicalists into the equation.
 There are several benefits to implementing Surgicalists in your hospital.

 Here are a few reasons how implementing surgicalists can be beneficial to your hospital program: